BloomTech-Labs/Labs25-Human_Rights_First-TeamC-DS/README.md

 @router.post('/predict')
 async def predict(house: House):
+    """Predict house prices in California."""
+    X_new = house.to_df()
+    y_pred = 200000
+    return {'predicted_price': y_pred}
 ```

-Deploy your work-in-progress to AWS.
+Test locally, then [deploy to AWS](#deploy-to-aws) with your work-in-progress.
 Now your web teammates can make POST requests to your API endpoint.

 In a notebook, train your pipeline and pickle it.
 See these docs:

 - [Scikit-learn docs - Model persistence](https://scikit-learn.org/stable/modules/model_persistence.html)
 - [Keras docs - Serialization and saving](https://keras.io/guides/serialization_and_saving/)

 Get version numbers for every package you used in your pipeline.
-Install the exact versions of these packages in your virtual environment.
+Add these packages to your `requirements.txt` file with their exact version numbers.
+Then run `docker-compose build` to re-build your Docker image.

 Edit `app/api/predict.py` to unpickle your model and use it in your predict function.

-Now you are ready to re-deploy!
+Now you are ready to re-deploy! 🚀